 The initial ban was on the sale of Cryptocurrency Miners and offering Mining Tutorials; it has however extended to Cryptocurrency, ICOs, and other virtual currency-related services.

-The sale of Blockchain based virtual assets like Cryptokittes and its kind has been strictly prohibited and breaking the new rule attracts severe penalty.
+The sale of Blockchain-based virtual assets like Cryptokittes and its kind has been strictly prohibited and breaking the new rule attracts a severe penalty.

 The company hinged its decision on the recent ban from Peoples Bank of China as the genesis of the whole issue.